-- 122. Under s 116 of the SSA, the Inland Revenue officer in charge can secure the place, vehicle or other thing being searched.
+- 126. Under s 116 of the SSA, the Inland Revenue officer in charge can secure the place, vehicle or other thing being searched.
 Where the officer in charge has reasonable grounds to believe any person will obstruct or hinder any exercise of any power under s 116(1) of the SSA, the officer in charge can exclude any person from the place, vehicle or thing, or from any area within the place.
-The officer can also give any reasonable direction to any person. - In practice, this means that any person present may be required to: 123. - 123.1. remain outside a specified area; - 123.2. keep away from other occupiers or Inland Revenue officers or people assisting; - 123.3. leave the premises.
+The officer can also give any reasonable direction to any person. - 127.
+In practice, this means that any person present may be required to: - remain outside a specified area; - keep away from other occupiers or Inland Revenue officers or people assisting; or - leave the premises.